-Is Yennefer Dead?
-'The Witcher' Showrunner Weighed In On The Theories
+'The Witcher' Showrunner Weighed In On All Those Yennefer Theories

 The Witcher ended on an emotional note, as Geralt and Ciri found each other after a long path through time.
 For Geralt, it was a moment of at long last accepting his fate.
 For Ciri, it was the first step in finding her way in the world.
 But one person was missing from this reunion, someone who will one day become an essential part of the tale: Yennefer.
 Unfortunately, fans have no idea what happened to her.
 Is Yennefer dead?
 The showrunner couldn't help but weigh in.

 What exactly happened to Yennefer isn't clear in the series.
 In the final two episodes of the season, which all occur within a few weeks of each other, Cintra falls.
 The loss of this once-great city leaves the Northern kingdoms in disarray, with no one to lead the charge against the Nilfgaard armies.
 Yennefer is there with the Brotherhood of Sorcerers when they vote to join with the remaining troops in a desperate last chance to turn back the invaders.

 But The Battle of Sodden Hill doesn't go well for the Sorcerers and their forces.
 Unbeknownst to them, they've been betrayed from the inside.
 As the Nilfgaard armies advance, Tissaia de Vries, Yennefer's mentor and tells her she's their only hope.

 Yennefer steps up to the plate and knocks the war out of the park.
 The entire battlefield burns, the Nilfgaard army retreats, and those on the side of the Northern Armies are magically spared.

 Speaking in a Reddit AMA, showrunner Lauren Schmidt Hissrich addressed fans who were worried that the Sorceress' disappearance was a sign she had died.